kouts/ractive-modal/README.md

 # ractive-modal
-A modal popup component for Ractive
+A modal window component for Ractive

 Features
 - Lightweight, minified version is &lt; **8kb**